razroo/angular-content/README.md

 ### TODO Markdown Include --> JSON Schema
 We plan on, moving forward, to transfer the repo from `markdown-include` over to json, similar to how we build for articles.
 This will allow us to re-use the same schema for the build process, and how we serve the files over the backend.

-### Building to API

-Using h1 tags, chapters are built out from single ./build/main-book.md file, and sent over to the API with unique identifiers (still need to work this one out).

 ## Building to Articles

 Articles are built using a JSON file.
 The JSON file contains two parts: